benjaminadk/benjaminadk/src/pages/visualizations/simple-binary-search-tree/index.md

 Check out the [source code](https://observablehq.com/@benjaminadk/simple-binary-search-tree) at _Observable_.

 This visualization implements a _Binary Search Tree_ using _JavaScript_.
 As values are added to the _Binary Search Tree_ new _nodes_ are created.
 Each node has a `value`, `left` and `right` property.
 The `left` and `right` properties are other nodes in the tree.
 The only rule is that the `left` node's `value` must be less than or equal to the parent node's value and the `right` node's value must be greater than or equal to the parent's value.
-This rule makes finding a value for efficient than the linear alternative.
-Imagine a linear search as checking one value at a time sequencially.
+This rule makes finding a value more efficient than the linear alternative.
+Imagine a linear search or an array as checking one value at a time sequencially.

-Using _Big O_ notation the linear search is `O(n)` and the _Binary Search Tree_ is `O(log n)`.
+Using _Big O_ notation the time complexity of a linear search is `O(n)`, while the _Binary Search Tree's_ is `O(log n)`.
+Essentially, the worst case scenario for a linear search is that every item in the array must be visited.
+This means the search time increases at the same rate that the size of the array increases.
+On the other hand, as the size of a _Binary Search Tree_ increases the search time levels off.

 Here is my implementation of a _Binary Search Tree_ that includes logic to return the path of the search.